 We are so happy you are considering Tennessee State University!
 Please apply today at www.tnstate.edu/apply

 Tennessee State University is a public, state school in an urban setting in Nashville, Tennessee.
-Tennessee State University was founded in 1912 and now enrolls around 7,615 students a year, including 6,000 undergrads.
-Tennessee State University offers on-campus housing for students.
+Tennessee State University was founded in 1912 and the school now enrolls around 8,077 students per year, which includes 6,375 undergraduate students.
+Tennessee State University provides on-campus housing for up to 2,960 students.
+The majority of students live on campus, and first year-students are required to live in campus housing.

 Interested in journalism or communications?
 Tennessee State University students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

-Excited for Greek life?
-Tennessee State University has fraternities and sororities.
+Interested in Greek life?
+Tennessee State University has both fraternities and sororities.

 Planning to play sports?
 Tennessee State University has many options for athletes.
 See them all and learn more about life at Tennessee State University on the Student Life page.

-Let's take a look at each of these factors to get a better idea of what Tennessee State University offers and if it might be a good fit for you.
+Let's take a look at these areas to get a clearer idea of what Tennessee State University offers and if the school seems like the right college for you.

-Out of all the first-year, full-time undergrads who start at Tennessee State University, around 66% come back their sophomore year.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Approximately 53% of first-year, full-time undergrads who start at Tennessee State Universityreturn for the next year.
+Around 31% of students who started at Tennessee State University earn their Bachelor's degrees within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

 Job placement rates after graduation and average starting salaries can all give important clues about the value of a degree from a specific school.

-Students in the class of 2021 who had taken out student loans graduated with an average of $33,501 of debt.
+Graduates in the class of 2022 had an average of $32,601 in student loans per borrower.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Tennessee State University seems like a school you want to apply to, click the heart button to save it to your college list.